treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 ## Keep it simple stupid

-KISS, a common acronym in software development that is applicable to writing too.
+KISS, a common acronym in software development, is also applicable to writing.
 Complexity is an alluring mistress, especially for the bright and motivated, but using simpler words and sentence structures is often the better way.

 This is especially true in non-fiction where you're trying to explain a technical concept.
 By keeping things simpler---often simpler than you'd like---your explanation will be more easily understood by more people.

-The reader will be tasked hard enough to understand the subject matter at hand, throwing complicated jargon at them will only make it harder.
+The reader will be tasked hard enough to understand the subject matter at hand, throwing complicated jargon at them will only make understanding harder.

 Yes, it's difficult to explain a hard subject in simple terms.